 The Career Center maintains relationships with hundreds of employers and alumni.
-We offer College Central, a large database of employers used to post internship and full-time positions for students and alumni.
-Students can interview on campus with employer by registering with the system.
-We also have a Career Resource Center with nearly 200 publications located in the Career Center where students can check out books related to their career of interest.
+We offer Bearcat Central, a large database of employers used to post internship and full-time positions for students and alumni.
+Students can interview on campus with employers by registering with the system.
+The Career Center also provides students with several resources on all career-related topics which can be found on the Career Center portal page as well as additional resources including the Career and Graduate School Guides, which are located in the Career Center.